 Sign In

-Jim Keller says Nvidia will become 'the IBM of the AI era'
+Jim Keller: Nvidia will become 'the IBM of the AI era'

 Haebom

-A while ago, I was talking with @최준원 about promising companies of the future, and I said that I don't know what will come out in the future, but if IBM and Oracle don't properly replace themselves, it will be difficult in the future.
-Then, in the RUMOA group chat, while talking about Chip, I became interested in Tenstorrent, and I saw an article by Jim Keller, a former engineer at Apple and Tesla, comparing Nvidia's AI chip to IBM's dominance in the PC market in the 1980s.
+A while ago, I was talking with @ChoiJunWon about promising companies of the future.
+I was wondering what the future holds, but I mentioned that unless IBM and Oracle properly replace themselves, things will be tough.
+Then, in the RUMOA group chat, we were discussing chips, and I was interested in Tenstorrent.
+Then, I came across an article by Jim Keller, a former Apple and Tesla engineer, comparing Nvidia's AI chips to IBM's dominance in the PC market in the 1980s.

-Jim Keller is a legendary engineer in the semiconductor industry.
-His career is incredibly diverse and influential.
-At AMD, he designed the K7 and K8 architectures and led the company’s revival.
-At Apple, he participated in the development of the A4 and A5 processors, contributing to the performance innovation of the iPhone and iPad.
-At Tesla, he led the development of chips for autonomous driving, and he also played a key role at Intel.
+Jim Keller is renowned as a legendary engineer in the semiconductor industry.
+His career is remarkably diverse and impactful: At AMD, he designed the K7 and K8 architectures, leading to a company turnaround; at Apple, he contributed to the development of the A4 and A5 processors, which brought major performance breakthroughs to the iPhone and iPad.
+At Tesla, he spearheaded the development of chips for self-driving, and later held a crucial role at Intel as well.

-This week on the DemystifySci podcast, Jim Keller, a former chief engineer at Apple and Tesla, spoke about Nvidia.
-Keller, who now heads his own AI chip startup, emphasized that Nvidia currently sells “the best processor in terms of functionality,” and that big tech companies are competing to secure Nvidia chips.
+On this week's DemystifySci podcast, Jim Keller, former lead engineer at Apple and Tesla, talked about Nvidia.
+Now running his own AI chip startup, Keller stressed that Nvidia is currently selling “the best processor in terms of functionality,” with major tech companies fiercely competing to secure Nvidia chips.

-Keller, who leads Tenstorrent, a $2 billion AI chip startup backed by Samsung and Hyundai, said Nvidia currently has “the best processor in terms of functionality.”
-He added, “Nvidia is slowly becoming the IBM of AI.
-We’ll see how it goes.
-I have an opinion on this because I run an AI technology company myself.”
-Nvidia is currently the leader in AI chips, with more than 80% market share.
-Nvidia claims to have been investing in AI and machine learning development since 2006, giving it a first-mover advantage in AI computing.
+Keller, who leads Tenstorrent—a $2 billion AI chip startup backed by Samsung and Hyundai—said Nvidia currently has “the best processor in terms of functionality.”
+He went on to say, “Nvidia is gradually becoming the IBM of the AI age.
+We'll have to wait and see how things unfold.
+As someone running an AI tech business myself, I have my own thoughts on this.”
+Nvidia is the market leader in AI chips with over 80% share.
+The company claims it has been investing in AI and machine learning development since 2006, which has helped secure its early lead in AI computing.

-IBM can also be seen as a pioneer in the PC market.
-IBM did not invent the PC, but its 1981 personal desktop brought computing to a wider audience and earned $1 billion in revenue in its first year.
+IBM can also be regarded as a pioneer in the PC market.
+While IBM didn't invent the PC, its 1981 personal desktop opened up computers to the broader public and earned $1 billion in revenue in its first year.
 According to IEEE Spectrum, IBM “set the technology standard” with its first PC.

 Subscribe to 'haebom'